HomeSite Map

 The BBC magazine “

-Radio Times” sent 17 year old Jane Asher as their “best-known teenage girl” to the Beatles' April 18th, 1963 performance at London’s Royal Albert Hall which was being recorded for BBC radio.
-Jane was very popular in Britain at the time due to her appearance in many plays, films and television appearances, such as being a regular on the pop music TV show “Juke Box Jury.”
+Radio Times” sent 17 year old Jane Asher as their “best-known teenage girl” to the Beatles' April 18th, 1963 performance at the Royal Albert Hall in London, which was being recorded for BBC radio.
+Jane was very popular in Britain at the time due to her appearance in many plays, films and television shows, such as being a regular on the pop music TV program “Juke Box Jury.”
 When the Radio Times article was released on May 2nd, 1963, it featured a posed picture of Jane Asher screaming in excitement for The Beatles, her quote being, "Now, these I could scream for."
 She met the group for an interview backstage after the performance and then ended up with them at the Royal Court Hotel in Chelsea afterward.
 "I remember we were all surprised by her red hair, because we'd only ever seen her in black and white before," Paul explains in his 2021 book "The Lyrics."
 All four Beatles tried to impress this young actress who they recognized from “Juke Box Jury,” but she ended up with Paul in the end.

 "And I Love Her" was written in the basement music room at Jane Asher's parents home at 57 Wimpole St. in London.
 Paul had moved in with the Ashers in November of 1963 upon Jane's parents request.
 "This gesture was in the long tradition of giving a garret room to a starving artist," Paul relates in his book "The Lyrics," "so I had a little room up at the top, next to Jane's brother Peter's room."
 Paul frequently met with John in the Asher home to write songs, although this one was apparently written by McCartney alone, at least initially.
 "I wrote this on my own," McCartney stated, "I can actually see Margaret Asher's upstairs drawing room.
 I remember playing it there."